Sridhaprakash/Custom-wc/README.md

 The program reads the specified text file or standard input if no filename is provided.

 **Counting Logic:**
-Depending on the specified options (-c, -l, -w, -m), the program counts the corresponding metrics (bytes, lines, words, characters).
+Depending on the specified options (-c, -l, -w), the program counts the corresponding metrics (bytes, lines, words, characters).

 **Output:**
 The program outputs the count information in the specified format.